ADBC (Arrow)

 Then install drivers for your target databases:

-Drivers are automatically installed to:
+Drivers are installed to:

-• macOS: ~/Library/Application Support/ADBC/Drivers
+• macOS: ~/Library/Application Support/ADBC/Drivers/

-• Linux: ~/.local/share/ADBC/Drivers
+• Linux: ~/.config/adbc/drivers/

-• Windows: %LOCALAPPDATA%\ADBC\Drivers
+• Windows: %APPDATA%\adbc\drivers\

-Sling will automatically discover installed drivers from these locations.
+Sling auto-discovers installed drivers from these locations.

 Manual Driver Installation